 Q: How do you transfer documents from Word to Google Drive?

 A: Sign into your Gmail account and upload & convert the Word document to Google Docs format.
 See Google’s support portal for instructions.
 Also on our support portal, see 7 ways to easily upload your files to Google Drive

 Q: What is the Avery label # you use for the file labels?

 A: Anne just chose Avery #5167 or 8167 which is the return address label size and can be affixed onto the tabs that come with the hanging file folders.

-A: This has been implemented by Google and you should be able to drag and drop individual files to your Google Docs.
+A: This has been implemented by Google and you should be able to drag and drop individual files to your Google Drive.
 File folder drag and drop has not been implemented as far as we can tell, but you can choose to upload an individual file or an entire folder from the Upload button.